 Diagnostic Evaluation Information Gathering

-The first step involves collecting relevant information about your problem or challenge.
+The first step in a psychiatric diagnostic evaluation involves collecting relevant information about your problem or challenge.
 This can include having you list symptoms, describe behaviors, and provide historical information.
 We may ask permission to talk to important people in your life as part of this process.
 It is vital that we learn from you about your experiences, challenges, strengths, and history so that we can tailor the rest of the assessment.

 Comprehensive Diagnostic Evaluation Tools